LLA Fair Coordinator

 Another idea I brought to the table was the snapchat filter.
 I designed this filter to market the fair though mobile.
 We ended with over 7,000 views and 300 uses.

 Rene is an excellent designer.
 Working with him had been a smooth experience.
 He is understanding, efficient, and gets the job done in a timely manner.
-I'd recommend Rene to anyone who's looking for a high quality designer.
+I'd recommend Rene to anyone who's looking for a high quality graphic designer.